kaygike/kaygike.github.io/pages/books.md

 Yambo's mind is adrift in no-place and no-time.
 Ideas and memories surface.
 Some even seem real – that is, his.
 A cascade of characters from film and comic books march across his mind.
 He is getting closer to the one thing he wants – to see Savilla's face.
 He knows she was an instrumental figure in him becoming who he was – whomever that is – as she was imprinted forever into his nervous system as a young, impressionable teenage boy.
 Yes, she is the answer.
 She is the key that will unlock the mystery of his identity.
 The cascade of characters continues their ceremonial march across his consciousness until, finally, she is up next.
 As she's about to appear, all goes black.

+## Notes from Underground

+Notes from Underground is an 1864 novel by Fyodor Dostoevsky.
+It is an early example of an existentialist novel.

+The novel isn't high art but it does hold up, and the depiction of the unnamed protagonist is unfortunately all too relevant today.
+He's angsty, emo, bitter, whiny, cringey, arrogant, and egocentric.
+Basically, he's a redditor.

 ## Parliament of Whores

 Parliament of Whores is a 1991 book by P. J. O’Rourke that satirizes the U.S. government.